TwitchPlaysPokemon/musicCat/README.md

 #Basic usage:
 Rename exampleconfig.yml to config.yml, edit appropriately, and import.

-WARNING: This library is not operable yet and is in an alpha state.
+WARNING: This library is operable, but not feature complete yet and is in an alpha state.
 Use with caution.